EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/Raspberry_Pi/README.md

 ### 4. Set up TensorFlow Lite detection model
 Next, we'll set up the detection model that will be used with TensorFlow Lite.
 This guide shows how to either download a sample TFLite model provided by Google, and how to use a model that you've trained yourself by following [Part 1 of my TensorFlow Lite tutorial series](https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi#part-1---how-to-train-convert-and-run-custom-tensorflow-lite-object-detection-models-on-windows-10).

 A detection model has two files associated with it: a detect.tflite file (which is the model itself) and a labelmap.txt file (which provides a labelmap for the model).
-My preferred way to organize the model files is to create a folder (such as "BirdSquirrelRaccoon_TFLite_model") and keep both the detect.tflite and labelmap.txt into that folder.
+My preferred way to organize the model files is to create a folder (such as "BirdSquirrelRaccoon_TFLite_model") and keep both the detect.tflite and labelmap.txt in that folder.
 This is also how Google's downloadable sample TFLite model is organized.

 #### Option 1.
 Using Google's sample TFLite model
 Google provides a sample quantized SSDLite-MobileNet-v2 object detection model which is trained off the MSCOCO dataset and converted to run on TensorFlow Lite.
-It can detect and identify 90 different common objects, such as people, cars, cups, etc.
+It can detect and identify 80 different common objects, such as people, cars, cups, etc.

 *(Add picture of download link on Object Detection page?)*